CP violating signal at DUNE in presence of nonstandard interactions and the role of second oscillation maxima: Theoretical Framework

 \begin{itemize} \item \textbf{Oscillation Maxima:} The red curves correspond to the first oscillation maximum, while the blue curves represent the second.
 Dotted lines depict vacuum oscillations, dashed lines include standard matter effects, and solid lines incorporate NSI.
-The light-shaded bands indicate the shift from intrinsic CP behavior due to matter effects, whereas the darker shades highlight the additional deviation introduced by NSI. \item \textbf{Relative Magnitudes:} Across all scenarios, the magnitude of $\Delta P^{CP}_{\mu e}$ is consistently larger at the second oscillation maximum ($E^{II}$) than at the first ($E^{I}$), for both SI and NSI cases. \item \textbf{Amplitude Enhancement:} The value of $\Delta P^{CP}_{\mu e}$ at the second maximum is amplified by nearly a factor of three relative to the first in the presence of NSI.
+The light-red(light-blue) shaded bands indicate the shift from intrinsic CP behavior due to matter effects, whereas the dark-red(dark-blue) shades highlight the additional deviation introduced by NSI at first oscillation maximum(second oscillation maximum). \item \textbf{Relative Magnitudes:} Across all scenarios, the magnitude of $\Delta P^{CP}_{\mu e}$ is consistently larger at the second oscillation maximum ($E^{II}$) than at the first ($E^{I}$), for both SI and NSI cases. \item \textbf{Amplitude Enhancement:} The value of $\Delta P^{CP}_{\mu e}$ at the second maximum is amplified by nearly a factor of three relative to the first in the presence of NSI.
 This highlights the increased sensitivity of the second maximum to CP violating effects. \item \textbf{Peak Behavior:} The largest differences occur near $\delta = \pm 90^\circ$.
 The maximum value of $\Delta P^{CP}_{\mu e}$ reaches approximately 0.1037 at $\delta = -90^\circ$, observed for both SI and NSI at an energy of 0.86~GeV.

 \item \textbf{CP Conserving Phases:} For CP conserving values ($\delta = 0^\circ$ or $\pm 180^\circ$), $\Delta P^{CP}_{\mu e}$ vanishes in vacuum at both $E^{I}$ and $E^{II}$.
 In contrast, matter effects and NSI produce a nonzero asymmetry in these regions.
 In the NSI case, $\Delta P^{CP}_{\mu e}$ reaches 0.049 at $\delta = 0^\circ$ and 0.043 at $\delta = 180^\circ$.